minecraft-podman/urp/proto.md

 Packets are either arrays or strings.

 Array packets are used to encode RPC data:
-0. int: The channel ID
+1. int: The channel ID
-1. int: Packet type
+2. int: Packet type
-2+.
-Any additional arguments
+3. + Any additional arguments

-Channels are created by the client sending a `Call` packet and destroyed by the `Shoosh` packet.
+Channels are created by the client sending a Call packet and destroyed by the Shoosh packet.

 String packets are unstructured textual log messages not associated with a partical channel.
 Note that no structure is defined on this stream, so you need to include newlines and other markers.